Across the Mongolian Steppes

 Payment terms: A US$500 deposit must be made at time of booking.
 Balance payment is due 8 weeks before the tour start date.
 Payment plans are available upon request.Terms & Conditions What To Bring Price Guarantee

 We meet our support up team before jumping on a short bus ride out of the city to acquaint ourselves with our motorcycles.
 The start of the adventure is the 80km section of the Mongol Els sand dunes and is our first challenge of this ride.
-If we’re on the Himalayan, we’ll go around the dunes but if we’re on a bike with knobbies then we’ll have some fun pretending we’re Toby Price.
+If you’re inexperienced, maybe head around the dunes but if you’re on a bike with knobbies or you know what you’re doing, then we’ll have some fun pretending we’re Toby Price with rooster tails going everywhere.
 We’ll stay in a traditional ger camp at Elsen Tasarkhai.

 Saddle up for your visit to Mongolia’s highest waterfall, the Orkhon in Orkhon Valley, a UNESCO World Heritage site.
 The site encompasses an extensive area of pastureland on both banks of the Orkhon River and includes numerous archaeological remains dating back to the 6th century.
-We’ll stop at Kharkhorum, the 13th- and 14th-century capital of Chingis (Genghis) Khan’s vast Empire.
+We’ll stop at Kharkhorum, the 13th- and 14th-century capital of Chinggis (Genghis) Khan’s vast Empire.
 We’ll stay right at the waterfall in a ger/yurt.

 From the waterfall, we’ll ride the mountain and forest tracks heading west to the blue waters of a hot spring.
 Bring your bathers as we’re going to enjoy the natural hot water before continuing to the village of Tayhar which the Tamir River passes through.
 We’ll see how the nomadic villagers live and enjoy their hospitality and local cuisine.
 We’ll stay in a traditional Ger/Yurt